Skip to content

 Sequence Iteration

 Iterating over sequences is a common task in Bash, allowing you to process elements in a range or list.
-Bash provides built-in mechanisms for sequence iteration, such as brace expansion and C-style for loops.
+Bash offers built-in mechanisms for sequence iteration, such as brace expansion and C-style for loops.

 Guidelines